spikegrobstein/capistrano-mailgun/README.md

     https://github.com/USERNAME/PROJECT

-This is used for linking to commits from the log and linking to the exact revision that was deployed on Github.
+This is used for linking to commits from the log and linking to the Github page for the exact revision that was deployed.

 ## Function API